 ReviewI love my new 2013 Accent, it drives very nicely, though I prefer not to use the ECO button as suggested by the dealer, it losses too much power and reaction.
 MPG I am avereging 28-30 overall.
 It appears that the MPH indicator is way off since I have kept track of every mile and fuel fillup, When I show 30 miles to empty I can only add just over 9 gallons? the vehicle has 11 gallon tank? so really instead of reading 30 miles till empty it should show 80-90?
 After going below 30 the reading blanks out.

 Another major gripe is the lack of a spare tire and would you believe it no dealer or third party currently carries one?
 So get a real flat and your going to regret it.
 I added autostart

 Best FeaturesXM radio, Sporty interior and exterior.
 Overall look.
 By adding a Viper autostart now when I start the vehicle remotely the lights come on automatically, other wise you have to remember to turn them on at dusk.

 Worst FeaturesPut the spare tire back.
 Have an adjustable armrest so you can raise it to be more comfortable.

 Commenting on your Fuel Light and MPG Range issues, I have also experienced this with my 2013 Accent.
 I believe that they did this on purpose so that you fill up rather than run out.
 Most cars have about 1 to 2 gallon left when the empty light comes on, I think this is their version of an empty light.Report it

-I just bought a new 2013 Hyundai 5 door Hatchback, and love it, but would feel more secure with a regular spare and rim, so thats why I ordered it.
+You can get a spare tire and rim from the dealer.
+Also, the jack from the dealer, because the jack doesn't come with the car either.
+They can be ordered from the parts dept. I just bought a new 2013 Hyundai 5 door Hatchback, and love it, but would feel more secure with a regular spare and rim, so thats why I ordered it.
 By the way,mine has an adjustable arm rest...Report it